Storage life and food saftey chart with a downloadable PDF.

+Storage life of vacuum sealed food is always a great debat.
 The deterioration of food is caused by chemical reactions that occur in food which is exposed to air, temperature, moisture, the action of enzymes, the growth of micro-organisms or contamination by insects.

+Vacuum packing reduces the absolute pressure of the air inside the package or container by removing the oxygen and eliminating volatile compounds.
 The oxygen in the air causes food to deteriorate, firstly through a process of oxidation, causing the loss of nutritional values, flavour and all the food’s qualities.
 Air also promotes the growth of most micro-organisms and causes the frost burns which can occur on frozen food.

 Vacuum packing extends the shelf life of many fresh foods by reducing oxidation and preventing the proliferation of microbes (bacteria and mould).